 Giant bikes work wonderfully with Mac Ride, including Giant e-bikes (with the Mac Ride e-bike adapter).
 Some Giant bikes, only those from 2011-2014 (Overdrive 2) have a larger steerer tube and will require our a special 1 1/4" spacer.

-Bikes with some models that are not Mac Ride Compatible:
+Bike brands that have a handful of models that are not Mac Ride compatible:

 Most Cannondale bikes work a treat with Mac Ride.
 Cannondales with a 1.5" steerer tube, however, primarily on the Leftys, are not compatible.
 The steerer tube is so large, that the Mac Ride front clamp would not fit around it, even with a special spacer.

 Many Scott bikes are great for Mac Ride.
-However some, including the Spark 2017 and Scott Genius, have spacers that are not round.
-If your spacers are not round (note the flat edge below), then Mac Ride is not compatible.
+However some, including certain models of the the Spark 2017 and Scott Genius, have spacers that are not round.
+If your spacers are not round (note a flat edge on the part of the spacer above your top tube), then Mac Ride is not compatible.

-Some Trek bikes use a Bontrager knock block system which means the spacer is not flat so it is not compatible with Mac Ride's front mount.
+Some Trek bikes use a Bontrager knock block system which means the top of the spacer surface is not flat.
+If your spacers have bumps/ridges, they are not compatible with Mac Ride's front mount.
+In this case, there is a part you can buy to make your bike compatible - Knock Block Lockring Spacer Part #545523.
 You should be able to see whether your bike uses a knock block by going to the Trek website, or removing your bars and having a look at your spacers.

 If you are not sure, send us a picture and we'll try to help! email@example.com.